arez/arez/docusaurus/docs/dependency_injection.md

 annotated with a "scope" annotation then Arez will annotate the enhanced subclass with the same scope annotation and add an `@Inject` annotation to the constructor.

-The `@Repository` annotation has a similar `inject` parameter and the base repository will be automatically annotated with the `@javax.inject.Singleton` scope annotation if the `javax.inject.Inject` class is present.
+The {@api_url: annotations.Repository} annotation has a similar `inject` parameter and the base repository will be automatically annotated with the `@javax.inject.Singleton` scope annotation if the `javax.inject.Inject` class is present.

 This would be sufficient if the consumer code always consumed the enhanced classes but as this is rarely the case, each injection framework has mechanisms that allow the framework to supply an instance of the enhanced